 Do you teach anything else?

 Yes!
-Right now, I also offer Piano lessons at my home in Holly Springs, Georgia.
+Right now, I also offer Piano lessons at my home in north Cumming, Georgia.

 What kind of harp should I get if I want to take lessons?